brentvollebregt/nitratine.net/posts/get-wifi-passwords-with-python/post.md

         print ("{:<30}|  {:<}".format(i, ""))
 ```

-Now put a input call at the end of the script outside the loop so that when the script is run it will not immediately stop when results are displayed.
+Now put an input call at the end of the script outside the loop so that when the script is run it will not immediately stop when results are displayed.

 ```python
 input("")
 ```

 Save this file with a .py extension and you can now run the script.
-You can run it by double clicking on the script, running it in IDLE or even cmd using ```python {filename}```.
+You can run it by double-clicking on the script, running it in IDLE or even cmd using ```python {filename}```.

 ## Final Script